Things you should know about agistment for horses

 Many horse owners keep their horses on land that is owned by someone else.
 This is called horse agistment.

 Unfortunately disputes can arise, usually over horse agistment fees.
-To clarify the rights of landholders and horse owners in these situations, changes were made to the laws that cover horse agistment – the Impounding of Livestock Act, 1994.
+To clarify the rights of landholders and horse owners in these situations, the Impounding of Livestock Act 1994 includes laws that cover horse agistment.

 Agistment: A landholder allows another person's horse to be kept, or agisted, on his or her property for a fee.